+Table 10 Coding performances of the JVET-AE0057 in VTM-20.2 for HDR contents in RA configuration.

 Test 3: VTM HBD CTC normal QP values

 In this experiment, the proposed scheme is tested on QP 22, 27, 32, and 37 for RA configuration by following the high bit depth normal QP common test conditions [6].